 Each year, one month is designated for fasting.
-This is the month of holy Ramadan which begins and ends with the appearance of the new moon.
+This is the month of holy Ramadan, which begins and ends with the new moon’s appearance.

-1.8 billion Muslims are fasting from sun up to sun down every day, during the month of Ramadan.
+Nearly 1.8 billion Muslims are fasting from sun up to sun down every day during Ramadan.

-It’s safe to say that this month is considered as the holiest month in Islam.
+It’s safe to say that this month is considered the holiest month in Islam.

-Ramadan also plays a vital role in Turkish culture, and most people are attentive to Ramadan traditions.
+Ramadan also plays a vital role in Turkish culture, and most people are attentive to traditions.

-It’s an excellent opportunity where one can live a simpler life for a while and get a different viewpoint on life.
+It’s an excellent opportunity to live a simpler life for a while and get a different viewpoint on life.

 So it’s more of a spiritual event than a physical challenge.

-We aim to give you quick tips regarding the Ramadan Etiquette and underline some practicalities.
+We aim to give you quick tips regarding Ramadan Etiquette and underline some practicalities.

 Knowing these, you can undoubtedly make your Turkish friends smile or perhaps your friends at Limak Hotels.